Gynko/leetcodechallenges/README.md

 # 1. Purpose

-This website allows me to showcase to a potential recruiter my skills when it comes to solving problems.
+This website allows me to showcase to a potential recruiter my skills when it comes to solving problems from the Leetcode website.

 # 2. Features / content